Survival and Flourishing

 2. Some additional grants might also appear on this list later as more details about them become clear.

-3. Some grants might be made as a result of the information shared in this S-process round that will not be counted as fully endorsed by the round, because each Recommender in the round had the unilateral ability to veto the group’s official endorsement of any particular grant.
+3. Some grants might be made as a result of the information shared in this S-Process round that will not be counted as fully endorsed by the round, because each Recommender in the round had the unilateral ability to veto the group’s official endorsement of any particular grant.
 Grants not officially endorsed in this way will not appear on the list below.

 Source Organization Amount Receiving Charity Purpose